iterative/dvc.org/static/docs/commands-reference/repro.md

  To rerun a single stage, specify the stage name on the command-line along with the `--single-item` option.

 * `-s`, `--single-item`  Reproduce only a single stage by turning off the recursive search for changed dependencies.
 Multiple stages are rerun if multiple stage names are listed on the command-line.

 * `-c`, `--cwd`  Directory within your project to reproduce from.
 If no target names are given, it attempts to use `Dvcfile` in the specified directory, if it exists, for stages to rerun.
 Instead of using `--cwd` one can alternately specify a target in a subdirectory as `path/to/target.dvc`.
 This could be useful for subdirectories containing a semi-independent pipeline, that can either be rerun as part of the pipeline in the parent directory, or as an independent unit.

+* `--no-commit` Does not save outputs to cache.
+Useful when running different experiments and you don't want to fill up your cache with temporary files.
+ Use dvc commit when you are ready to save your results to cache.

 * `-m`, `--metrics`  Show metrics after reproduction.
 The pipeline must have at least one metrics file defined either with the `dvc metrics` command,